EarnForex/WRB-Hidden-Gap/README.md

 It is an indispensable tool for Forex price action traders, which simplifies detection of important trading zones.
 It supports all types of MetaTrader alerts.

+This indicator is capable of working in a multi-timeframe mode (MTF), display higher timefarme information on the current chart.

 ![WRB Hidden Gap detects a major resistance zone on the dialy chart of the EUR/USD currency pair](https://github.com/EarnForex/WRB-Hidden-Gap/blob/main/README_Images/wrb-hidden-gap-major-resistance-eurusd.png)

 More information about this custom MetaTrader indicator is available here: https://www.earnforex.com/metatrader-indicators/WRB-Hidden-Gap/